 Joel Smith has held various management roles within the recreation and leisure industry, and completed his Master’s degree in Parks, Recreation, Sports and Tourism Management, at North Carolina State University.
 Joel joined the Wilmington and Beaches CVB in 2017.
-He is currently serving as the Second Vice President for the North Carolina Society of Government Meeting Professionals and was named NC SGMP Supplier of the Year for 2020-2021.
-He and his wife Hilary have two children, and thoroughly enjoy the local eateries and attractions in Wilmington.
+He is currently serving as the Second Vice President for the North Carolina Society of Government Meeting Professionals, was named NC SGMP Supplier of the Year for 2020-2021 and a National SGMP Top Young Professional for 2022.
+He and his wife Hilary have three children, and thoroughly enjoy the local eateries and attractions in Wilmington.
 Joel spends his free time fishing, sunset chasing with his family and supporting his community.

 Karen Warren Visitor Services

 Karen Warren has been employed with the Wilmington and Beaches CVB since 1998.
 In her role, she provides support services for individuals, organizations, meeting planners and group tour operators.
 She spends as much time at the beach as possible and enjoys the theater, art and restaurant scene.
 Karen caught the archaeology bug at an early age, courtesy of Howard Carter and King Tut, and received a degree in anthropology with a focus on Meso-American archaeology with a side bar in Egyptian hieroglyphs.
 She loves to travel and one of her most memorable trips was to the ethereal Incan site of Machu Picchu.

 Here are just a few of the meeting services we provide:

 Information regarding meeting hotels, off-site event facilities, exhibit space, attractions, recreation and entertainment

 Prepare a formal bid proposal including assistance in securing competitive guest room rates and arrangements for site inspections

 Assist with presentations to aid planners in presenting our proposal to board or site selection committee